 - Student's progression ratio, taking into consideration number of withdrawals and non-applicable coursework.

 - Student's GPA, taking into consideration the GPA required for the intended majors.

-- Evidence of success in coursework leading to preparation for the major, including prerequisites, core requirements, or other preparatory courses.
+- Evidence of success in coursework leading to preparation for both majors/degrees, including prerequisites, core requirements, or other preparatory courses.

 - Student's having successfully completed at least one semester at USF but before they have earned 96 credit hours.

 Please allow up to 4 weeks for processing of applications.

 For questions regarding the application process, please email email@example.com.

 - ONE degree is awarded with double majors and can be from the same or different colleges.

 - A minimum of 120 credit hours are required to complete a degree with double majors.